-This Property Preservation Matrix and Reference Guide (Property Preservation Guide) is incorporated by reference into the Fannie Mae Servicing Guide and provides servicers with Fannie Mae's expectations on how to preserve and protect vacant properties associated with delinquent loans.
+This Property Preservation Matrix and Reference Guide (Property Preservation Guide) is incorporated by reference into the Fannie Mae Servicing Guide and provides servicers with Fannie Mae's expectations on how to preserve and protect properties.
+Unless otherwise stated, the Property Preservation Guide applies to vacant properties securing delinquent loans.

-If the servicer receives a code violation or otherwise determines a property is in disrepair and the property is occupied on a delinquent loan, the servicer must remind the borrower of their obligation to the collateral and refer to Serving Guide D2-2-10: Requirements for Performing Property Inspections.
+If the servicer receives a code violation or otherwise determines a property is in disrepair and the property is occupied on a delinquent loan, the servicer must remind the borrower of their obligation to the collateral and refer to Servicing Guide D2-2-10: Requirements for Performing Property Inspections.